jdc5549/coupled-networks/README.md

 ## Model description

 The coupled network model contains a set of tools to simulate cascading outages on networks configured like in the figure above.
-All of the experiments conducted for the accompanying paper, [Reducing Cascading Failure Risk by Increasing Infrastructure Network Interdependency](http://arxiv.org/abs/1410.6836), can be reproduced with this model.
+All of the experiments conducted for the accompanying paper, [Increased Infrastructure Network Interdependence Can Reduce Vulnerability](http://arxiv.org/abs/1410.6836), can be reproduced with this model.
 The following describes the model and how to run it.

 ### Coupled Topology Model